 Establish your area of research at the start of the game.
 You gain an extra dice when your action relies on knowledge from that research.

-When you've used all of your composure, you cannot use any moves until you unleash or exacerbate something supernatural.
+When you've used all of your composure, you cannot resist any consequences and roll zero dice for all your actions until you unleash or exacerbate something supernatural.

 Gain one point in two Adventure stats.